 Another essential aspect of Professionalism (and medical school) is Team work.
 Modern Medicine is a team activity requiring constant interactions of numerous members of the health care team - which includes the patient.
 Team work is about more than simply working well with others.
 A Team practices both individual and mutual responsibility and accountability.
-Medicine 1 introduces you to the Team approach for learning.
+Foundations of Medicine 1 introduces you to the Team approach for learning.

 Most of us learn best when we share our knowledge with others - good teachers learn from those they teach.
-In Medicine 1, the Team approach is an essential aspect of both the dissection laboratory and physical exam components.
+In Foundations of Medicine 1, the Team approach is an essential aspect of all aspects of the course: dissection laboratory, small group activities, and physical exam practice.

-Assigned Teams sit together in large group / lecture presentations and work together on the clinical questions that are asked.
-In the laboratory, Teams share responsibility to complete the assigned dissections.
+Over the summer you will be assigned to a number of groups.
+Members of dissection Teams share responsibility to complete the assigned dissections and sit together in large group / lecture presentations to work together on clinical questions that are asked.
 In the LCs and CLC, Teams practice the physical exam and utilize a variety of digital imaging programs and informatics resources that help synthesize the knowledge acquired about human structure and patient care.
+And small groups work with a pair of clinical and behavioral science faculty each week to develop knowledge, skills, and attitudes essential to your development as a medical student and future physician.